Quaint - definition, pronunciation, transcription

 quaint streets of New Orleans, that most foreign of American cities

-- very strange or unusual; odd or even incongruous in character or appearance
+- very strange or unusual; odd or even incongruous in character or appearancequaint streets of New Orleans, that most foreign of American cities

 the head terminating in the quaint duck bill which gives the animal its vernacular name